marcelauliano/MitoHiFi/README.md

 - final_mitogenome.annotation.png - the predicted genes throughout the final mitogenome
 - contigs_annotations.png - annotation plots for all potential contigs
 - coverage_plot.png - reads coverage plot of filtered reads mapped to all potential contigs
-- contigs_stats.tsv - it will show you the statistics of your assembled mitos such as the number of genes, size, whether it was circularized or not, if the sequence has frameshifts and etc...
+- contigs_stats.tsv - containing the statistics of your assembled mitos such as the number of genes, size, whether it was circularized or not, if the sequence has frameshifts and etc...
 - shared_genes.tsv - show comparison of annotation between close-related mitogenome and all potential contigs assembled

 ### 5.2 Further outputs